 What better way to spend your gap year than helping to care for these gentle giants in one of the few legitimate elephant sanctuaries in Cambodia.
 You can combine this with some teaching and community development in a country that is truly in need of your support.

-8. Learn Spanish in Costa Rica
+8. Learn a new language - How about Spanish in Costa Rica?

 Why not come out of your gap year with a few new skills… learning a new language should be top of this list.
 If you join our Costa Rica program you’ll have Spanish lessons each morning to help you get by on a day-to-day level and engage in the community.

-9. Learn to salsa dance in Cuba
+9. Learn to surf in Costa Rica

 11. Watch the sunset from a remote island in Madagascar